From the Outback to the Last Frontier: USAF and RAAF participate in RF-A 21-3

-Pilots, security forces, aircraft maintainers and logistics personnel from the Royal Australian Air Force (left) and the U.S. Air Force (right) pose in front of an F-35A Lightning II assigned to the 355th Fighter Squadron during RED FLAG-Alaska 21-3 on Eielson Air Force Base, Alaska, Aug.
-27, 2021.
+The Royal Australian Air Force and U.S. Air Force joined forces to participate in RED FLAG-Alaska 21-3 at Eielson Air Force Base Aug.
+12-27, 2021.
 This iteration of the exercise focused on the interoperability of allied fifth-generation assets, such as the F-35A Lightning II, as well as cyber and intelligence warfare capabilities.

-(U.S. Air Force photo by Senior Airman Beaux Hebert)
+RF-A offers its participants unique opportunities to integrate various forces in a joint and multilateral training environment over the world's largest instrumented air, ground and electronic combat training range.

+“RED FLAG-Alaska is designed to provide a premier, realistic and advanced large force exercise and training scenario to optimize both the integration and interoperability of joint and Coalition Forces,” said USAF Col. Taylor Ferrell, the commander of the 18th Operations Group at Kadena Air Base, Japan.

 |Date Taken: